dhis2/developer-portal/blog/2026-02-01-mosip-integration-demo/index.md

     1. It uses the private key set up for this client (configured independently from the DHIS2 login) to:
         1. Use the authorization grant returned from the frontend to retrieve an access token for the authenticated patient
         2. Use the access token to retrieve demographic information about the patient (name, email, etc.)
-    2. (For the purposes of this demo, we were able to use the docker image of MOSIP’s [TODO: LINK HERE] mock relying party backend service, providing necessary variables as environment variables)
+    2. (For the purposes of this demo, we were able to use the docker image of MOSIP’s [mock relying party backend service](https://github.com/mosip/esignet-mock-services/tree/master/mock-relying-party-service), providing necessary variables as environment variables)

 The user info for the patient is then returned as the result of the request to the Route, which can then be used to populate the fields in the enrollment form.